18F/methods/_resources/participatory-design-inclusivity-heuristics.md

         <p>If applicable, the team defines the terms under which its work can be reused (for example, in a <a href="https://help.github.com/articles/licensing-a-repository/">LICENSE.md</a> file), as well as information for people who wish to install the product locally, fork its code, or submit bug reports.</p>
       </td>
       <td class="col-warning-signs">
         <p>The team encourages individualism and competition over collaboration.
 Conversations frequently center on the contributions or inadequacies of individual contributors, especially without those people present.
-The team defaults to a single mode of collaboration that doesn’t offer substantial input into creative process (e.g. choosing from a set of prefabricated designs).
+The team defaults to a single mode of collaboration that doesn’t offer substantial input into the creative process (for example, choosing from a set of prefabricated designs).
 In places where team members might collaborate, no resources are devoted to helping members develop the skills and literacies they need to meaningfully contribute.</p>
         <p>The team does not proactively share what everyone is working on; people often work in private.
-The team uses tools and workflows where individual teammates can work in isolation.</p>
+The team strongly prefers that individuals work in isolation.</p>
-        <p>The team never defines the terms under which its work can be reused or built upon.</p>
+        <p>The team never defines the terms or conditions under which its work can be reused or built upon.</p>
       </td>
     </tr>
     <tr>